-Power shortages, industry deregulation and the implementation of a market mechanism stimulated growth in China's power sector over recent years.
-These deregulation measures, combined with increases in the number of thermal power generation plants, contributed to strong growth in revenue for the Thermal Power Generation industry.
-Over the past five years, industry revenue has been growing at an annualized rate of 11.8%.
-In the past two years, hydroelectric power output increased strongly, which negatively affected thermal power generation, however.
-In 2013, revenue from the Thermal Power Generation industry in China is estimated at $251.3 billion, up 8.0% from 2012.
+Over the past five years, industry revenue has been fairly stagnant, growing at an annualized rate of 0.6%.
+In the past two years, hydroelectric power output increased strongly, which negatively affected thermal power generation.
+In 2016, revenue from the Thermal Power Generation industry in China was estimated at $227.5 billion, down 2.7% from 2015.

 Thermal power generation accounted for about 73.7% of the country's total electricity generation in 2015, down from 83.2% in 2006 due to higher levels of output from the Hydroelectric Power industry (IBISWorld industry report 4412) and tighter energy-saving and emission-reduction regulations.
 The industry is expected to generate 4.19 trillion kilowatt-hours in 2016.... purchase to read more